Bhavishrg/graphDB/README.md

 - 5 parties: ~2 GB per process in socket buffers
 - 10 parties: ~4.5 GB per process in socket buffers

-For systems with limited memory (< 32 GB), you may want to reduce buffer sizes in the source code.
+For systems with limited memory (< 32 GB), you may want to reduce buffer sizes.
 For systems with abundant memory (> 64 GB), larger buffers can improve performance.

 ### System-Level Buffer Limits
 If you encounter socket buffer limitation warnings, you may need to increase system limits: